RogerJB88/RFO-RC20/README.md

 This program is intended to be used alongside the NINA astro imaging application.
-The NINA Advanced Sequencer supports user scripts to invoke external programs but it is limited to wWindows bat scripts.
+The NINA Advanced Sequencer supports user scripts to invoke external programs but it is limited to Windows bat scripts.

 "launchWCS.bat" is a single line Windows bat file to run the fits_WCS_updater.py Python script.
 This re-numbers images in a continuous sequence, plate-solves and updates the header of all LIGHT image